 Spanish Language and Culture for Bilingual Students in Oaxaca, Mexico

 The UIC Oaxaca study abroad program is aimed towards heritage Spanish speaking students.
 This video shows a glimpse of what it would be like to study abroad in Oaxaca, Mexico.

-Attend First Step session, download application materials to get started.
+Attend First Step session, download application materials (available in November) to get started.

 This program will provide the opportunity for bilingual Spanish students (those who have been in contact with Spanish through their homes or through extended periods in a Spanish- speaking country) to complete their language requirement or begin their major/minor courses in a diverse environment.
 Additionally, students will learn about the history, migration, Mexico-US relationships and art through the Ollin Tlahtoalli: Centro de Lenguas y Cultura Mexicana a.c.
 Field study forms a key part of the courses as students visit various parts of Oaxaca.
 Students will also partcipate in structured reflections about Latino identity in the U.S. and Mexico.
 Students will receive 6 or 7 UIC credit hours (depending on the coursework) upon successful completion of the program.
 Students will be required to attend two mandatory pre-departure sessions in May.

 All students will take Mexican Culture and Society (3 credit hours) class and choose one of the language courses:

 - Spanish for Bilinguals II (SPAN 114)

 - Extensive Reading and Writing for Heritage Speakers of Spanish (SPAN 204)